-One of the nice bonuses that has come with offering this landscape staging service is the fact that a lot of times, the new buyers end up hiring Schmechtig’s company for ongoing landscaping needs.
+One of the nice bonuses that have come with offering this landscape staging service is the fact that a lot of times, the new buyers end up hiring Schmechtig’s company for ongoing landscaping needs.

 “If they’re happy with how the property looks when they buy the home, that’s naturally transitioned into some new business,” he adds.

 Staging homes for sale has also led to an additional service offering—staging homes for parties and events, Schmechtig says.
-With more people doing backyard weddings or more intimidate gatherings, there’s been an increased need to ensure the property looks its best.
+With more people doing backyard weddings or more intimate gatherings, there’s been an increased need to ensure the property looks its best.